Bwindi forest national park

 The gorilla families

-It is recommended to book accommodation well in advance, particularly during peak season (June to September and December to February), as availability can be limited.
-Visitors should also be prepared for the rugged terrain and unpredictable weather conditions in the Bwindi forest, which can make getting around challenging.
+Book accommodation well in advance, particularly during peak season (June to September and December to February).
+Visitors should also be ready for the harsh terrain and unpredictable weather conditions in the Bwindi forest, making getting around challenging.

-Gorilla tracking in Buhoma will bring you to either one of the gorilla families, Rushegura, Mubare, Katwe, or Habinyanja.
+Gorilla tracking in Buhoma will bring you to either gorilla families, Rushegura, Mubare, Katwe, or Habinyanja.

-The Ruhija sector is located east, and it has the families Ruhija, Bitukura, and Kyaguriro.
+The Ruhija sector is located in the east, with the families Ruhija, Bitukura, and Kyaguriro.

 While Rushaga is south of Kahungye, Busingye, Nshongi, Bweeza, Bikingi, and Mishaya.